ahs502/so-connect-challenge-dogstagram/README.md

 <br/>

-## Important notes
+## Important tips

-A live version of the application is served under [this address](https://???.zettel.ai).
+A live version of the application is served under [this address](https://dogstagram.zettel.ai).

 You may sign in with any arbitrary ***User ID***.
-It'll be like this user has already been signed up.
+This will act like the user name who has signed in the app.

 The ***Password*** is the same as **User ID** with **`"zoot"`** as postfix.